 In-shed pasteurisation of spent litter is a means of heat treating the litter to significantly reduce pathogen load before a fresh batch of chicks is raised on that litter.
 The following is a standard operating procedure for pasteurising spent litter, based on the available literature, Australian experience and project research, extracted from Walkden-Brown, S., Islam, A., Laurenson, Y., Hunt, P. & Dunlop, M. (2015).
 Methods to quantify and inactivate viruses in poultry litter.
 Final Report of Project 2.2.3, p.
 189. Poultry CRC, Armidale.
-A litter temperature prediction model & pasteurisation decision support tool developed as part of the Poultry CRC project, “LitterHeatMap“, is available directly from Dr Laurenson (Animal Science, University of New England) at email@example.com.
+A litter temperature prediction model & pasteurisation decision support tool developed as part of the Poultry CRC project, “LitterHeatMap“, is available by contacting us at Poultry Hub Australia, email@example.com

 Most of the heat and ammonia in heaped litter are generated by a mixture of aerobic mesophilic and thermophilic bacteria and fungi which require nutrients, water, oxygen and a suitable pH.
 The closer to optimum these conditions are, the quicker and higher the temperatures achieved.
 Some of the background and guiding principles for the process are summarised below: